 An extraordinary variety of places invites us.
 Rugged wave-swept cliffs, velvety marshes, quiet creeks, extensive bays.
 Most trips will mix several environments, as you choose.
 We adapt our trips to your interests and abilities as well as to the weather, tides and currents.
 Let's develop your own paddling adventure around Phippsburg and Casco Bay.

-Have a look at the extraordinarily varied environments we can kayak in this area of mid-coast Maine
+Have a look at the wonderfully varied environments we can kayak in this area of mid-coast Maine